 Even the most careful student will be hard-pressed to keep their college possessions in good shape as they move in and out of dorm rooms and college apartments for the next four years.
 Fragile and dainty will get torn or broken.
 Whatever goes in your shopping cart must be judged for durability.
 Put it back on the shelf if it doesn’t pass muster.

-8. Do not forget to plan for how you’re moving everything to college
+8. Don’t forget to plan for how you’re moving everything to college

-There is a fork in the road here, and you probably already know which path you’ll take with your freshman.
-If you are flying, bringing much more than your teen’s clothes, electronics, twin xl bedding, and prescription meds will be impossible.
+There is a fork in the road here, and you probably already know which path you’ll take with your student.
+If you’re flying, bringing much more than your teen’s clothes, electronics, twin xl bedding, and prescription meds will be impossible.
 Seek out the special shopping/shipping services from major retailers ideal for students who shop in their hometown and pick them up at college.

-If you are driving, you may still want to use this service for a more comfortable ride.
+If you’re driving, you may still want to use this service for a more comfortable ride.

-9. Do not plan to leave luggage behind
+9. Don’t plan to leave your teen with luggage to store

 As adults, we are accustomed to traveling with luggage but have closets wherever we land.
-College students have minimal storage space, so consider buying zipper move-in bags.
+College students have minimal storage space, so consider buying zipper move-in bags like this one.

 Alternatively, use collapsible duffel bags that you may already have at home.
 When our son began to drive himself back and forth to school, he used garbage bags for luggage, meaning he had a starter pack for the trash can when he arrived.